 How to remove a cheesecake from the springform pan?

 - Carefully run a small knife around the edge of the pan, starting all the way up and working your way down.
 This way you will loosen and bits that stuck to the pan.

-- To transfer the cheesecake to a serving dish, run a long, thin spatula between the crust and the pan bottom, and gently slide the cheesecake onto the serving dish.
+- Similarly, to transfer the cheesecake to a serving dish, run a long, thin spatula between the crust and the pan bottom, and gently slide the cheesecake onto the serving dish.

 How to slice a cheesecake:

 - Run a long, sharp thin-bladed slicing knife under hot tap water or dip it into a glass of hot water prior to slicing the cheesecake.

 - An easy, mess-free way to cut even slices is to use cheese wire or unflavored dental floss.
 Clean the bits that stuck to the wire/floss before every cut.